LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/exercises/haiku/README.md

   $ mkdir module1
   $ mkdir module1/exercises
   ```
+  NOTE: Don't type the dollar sign `$`.
+That's just a convention for specifying that the example is supposed to take place at the commandl-line prompt in a linux terminal window.

 4. While you're at it, make a few other subfolders that you'll need: